 Andrew K. Benton

-Andrew K. Benton has served as the seventh president of Pepperdine University since 2000 and continues to lead Pepperdine to prominence among the nation's top universities.
-A lawyer by training, President Benton regularly teaches courses within the University and is deeply involved in the lives of students—often being called "the students' president."
+He served as the seventh president of Pepperdine University from 2000–2019.
+A lawyer by training, Benton regularly taught courses at the University and was deeply involved in the lives of students—often being called "the students' president."

 Benton is a 1974 graduate and distinguished alumnus of Oklahoma Christian University with a degree in American studies.
-He earned his law degree from Oklahoma City University in 1979 and was recently awarded the Distinguished Alumnus Award from the School of Law.
-He has been involved in university administration for more than four decades, previously serving in several key leadership roles at Pepperdine including executive vice president and vice president for university affairs and administration.
-Benton resides in Malibu with his wife Debby.
+He earned his law degree from Oklahoma City University in 1979 and was awarded the Distinguished Alumnus Award from the School of Law.